MicrosoftLearning/MB-330-Microsoft-Dynamics-365-Supply-Chain-Management/Instructions/Labs/Case Study3 exercise 1 to 20.md

 1. In USMF, Open **Transportation management** \> **Setup** \> **Carriers** \> **Shipping
 carriers**.

-2. In the action pane, click **New** to create a new shipping carrier.
+2. In the action pane, select **New** to create a new shipping carrier.

 3. In the **Shipping carrier** field, type **Ocean Carrier 2**.